Panther in the Basement

-Panther in the Basement is a 1995 novel by Israeli author Amos Oz, published in English translation in 1998.
+Panther in the Basement (פנתר במרתף (Panter Ba-Martef)) is a 1995 novel by Israeli author Amos Oz, published in English translation in 1998.
+The first chapter was published by The New York Times in 1997.

 Plot

 Oz's reminiscent novel describes the doings of a twelve-year-old boy in 1947, the last year of the British Mandate of Palestine, during the British–Zionist conflict.
 Young Proffy has organized a pro-Israel underground cell that proposes to blow up Buckingham Palace or perhaps 10 Downing Street.
 These heroic dreams are no danger to anybody, but Proffy's friendship with a kindly British soldier causes his two fellow panthers to accuse him of treason.

 Film

 The film The Little Traitor (2007), starring Alfred Molina, is based on the book.

+Reception

+Lee Siegel reviewed the novel for The New York Times.
+Siegel concluded: "But underneath its rather transparent purposes, Panther in the Basement is an insightful, inventive and lyrical expression of this writer's forbearing vision of life under the aspect of mortality.
+Its effect is not that of a powerful, steady torrent, as in some of Oz's other novels, but that of an intermittently fine, stinging rain.
+As you come to the book's end, you think of all that has happened between Israel and the Arabs since the Oslo accords -- and you recall that Jeremiah was the most heartbroken of all the prophets."